coq/coq/doc/sphinx/language/core/sections.rst

 Summary of locality attributes in a section
 -------------------------------------------

-The following table sums up the locality of vernacular commands in modules, when outside the module.
+The following table sums up the locality of vernacular commands in sections, when outside the section it was entered.
 A similar table for :cmd:`Module` can be found :ref:`here <visibility-attributes-modules>`.